Over the last few months, the Engagement Team has done some restructuring and we wanted to share our updates with you!

 Any interesting features that are being worked on right now?

-Nothing earth-shattering comes to mind, but here are things that I’m personally excited about:
+Nothing earth-shattering comes to mind, but here are things that I’m personally excited about: Georg Chini has been working on a long-standing bluetooth bug about bad A/V sync when watching videos.

 I believe the Intel HDMI LPE hardware is becoming pretty widespread on new computers, and the kernel driver for that has certain unusual behaviour that makes PulseAudio enter an infinite loop when the HDMI cable is not plugged in.
 I’m happy that it will be fixed in the upcoming release.